ibrahimnasson/pyopenvpn/README.md

 - Config file: It get parsed (including inline files), some options are even used.
 - Mode: Only tls-client.
-- Ciphers: Only BF-CBC with a 128b key size is implemented. (default)
+- Ciphers: Only BF-CBC is implemented. (default)
 - Protocol: Only UDPv4.
 - HMAC: Only SHA1. (default)
 - Compression: TODO